 As of this writing, the event has already surpassed the previous year’s revenue.
 We are on track for a highly successful event, and poised to grow the gala in future years.

 Piano: Bob Egan

-Another event that needed revamping was The Arc’s annual golf classic.
-Held for manny years at the now defunct Bamm Hollow Country Club, the classic had become tired and stale, seeing diminished revenue and attendance.
+Another event in need of revitalization was The Arc’s annual golf classic.
+Held for many years at the now defunct Bamm Hollow Country Club, the classic was suffering from diminished revenue and attendance.

 2014 was a banner year for The Arc of Monmouth.
 Every fundraising event saw tremendous growth thanks to a new energy and forward momentum.

 The “Step Up for The Arc” Walk & 5k raised a record breaking $60,000 thanks to a new venue and excitement surrounding the event.
 Nearly 600 runners, walkers sponsors and volunteers contributed to the success.

 Plans are currently being made to grow this event into a true all-day festival, with the goal of growing this into a $100,000 event by 2016.

 Leiderkranz Opera, NYC, 2013